 The long term consequences of just covering up the symptoms with medication or other types of short term “fixes” is just not worth it.

 If you’re in the Kelowna or Greater Kelowna area then give us a call.
 If you’re not from the Okanagan then check out this directory to doctors who have trained specifically to assess and diagnosis like FHP.
 (Biophysics Directory)

-Fill out the “Make An Appointment” form in the side bar at the top of this post and request an assessment with one of our doctors or give us a call at (250) 870-9136.
+Click “Make An Appointment” button on the top right hand side of the page and request an assessment with one of our doctors or give us a call at (250) 870-9136.

 - Adverse mechanical tension in the central nervous system : an analysis of cause and effect : relief by functional neurosurgery / by Alf Breig